Super-Manda/Cryptocurrencies/README.md

 ![Deliverable2](https://github.com/Super-Manda/Cryptocurrencies/blob/main/images/deliverable2_table.png)

 ### In deliverable 3, cryptocurrencies were clustered using k-means to group them.
-- This resulted in an Elbow Curve:
+- According to this Elbow Curve, there should be 4 clusters:
 ![Deliverable3a](https://github.com/Super-Manda/Cryptocurrencies/blob/main/images/deliverable3_elbow_curve.png)

 - A 3d rotating graph was useful to see where the clusters existed.